GmEsoft/FUZIX-DOCKER/README.md

 -------------------------------------

 This is an example of a successful build of Fuzix.
 The scripts can be accomodated for other platforms.
+The build is successful as of May 11, 2025.

-- Run the script `clone_and_build_fuzix_trs80`.
+- Run the script `/mount/clone_and_build_fuzix_trs80`.
 This will execute the following scripts:
   - `clone_sdcc280`: get the 'sdcc' compiler specially adapted to build Fuzix;
   - `build_sdcc280-z80`: build sdcc for the Z80 target CPU;
   - `clone_fuzix-bintools`: get the Fuzix build binary tools (assemblers);